 - Additional regulations apply for vans over 10,000 lb.

 - Inspections, driver requirements, record keeping, and more.

 - Monetary fines may be imposed.

-- Business operations may be affected.
+- Business operations will likely be affected.

 With these important issues in mind, it makes sense to reduce the weight of vans by purchasing low-weight vehicles and incorporating the lightest components possible.